yizik1980/burkTest/README.md

 # npm install -g json-server

-After the installation ends in order to run it write down this command
+After the installation ends, in order to run it write down this command

 # json-server --watch city.json

-at the folder of app where the city.json are located
+at the root folder of the app where the city.json are located